Kacper20/FlexibleLayout/README.md

 )
 ```
 Then, your spacer views with coefficient 1 will resolve to at least 32 in height.
 Those with coefficient 2 will be then at least 64 in height.

-## Why

-Building layout that looks equally good on different screen sizes is hard.
-Sometimes, when you specify your constraints using constants it looks good on small device, but not natural on big iPhone 6/7 Plus sizes.

-In couple of my projects there was a need to do this in a more flexible way, using spaces that are resizable along with the screen size.
-Doing this was really cumbersome - you need to remember about creating spacing objects, constraining them and it's really too much code for that simple idea.
-That's why I created this set of helper methods for creating flexible spacings.

-I've chosen to work with constraints because it's more and more used among Apple developers and this approach doesn't force developers using frames with constraints, which could be really painful.

 ### What happens underneath